Create a sink connector by Lenses.io from Apache Kafka® to MongoDB

 MONGODB_USERNAME

-: The database username to connect -
+: The MongoDB username. -

 MONGODB_PASSWORD